debrief/pepys-import/migrations/README.rst

 ==================

 Pepys-import repository uses `Alembic <https://github.com/alembic/alembic>`_ for data migration.
 Alembic is a database migration tool which is maintained by SQLAlchemy.
-:class:`.DataStore`'s initialisation method applies the existing migrations to the users' database.
+It is possible to apply the existing migrations to the users' database via :code:`pepys_admin`.
 Don't forget to check your configuration file before running :code:`pepys_import` or :code:`pepys_admin`.

 Installation
 ------------